yessinek97/Rule-Based-Recommender-System-For-Project-Risk-Management/README.md

 This involved the use of NLP (Natural Language Processing) techniques to automatically generate an ontology from the documents and from which the application can generate recommendations.

 # How to run
--Download the final_ontology.owl and place it under "C:\users\-username-\Desktop"
+-Download the final_ontology.owl and place it under "C:\users\username\Desktop"
 -Create a folder named "Dev" anywhere in your local disk
 -Open PowerShell or cmd and navigate to the folder's path
 -Run command: python -m venv "path to folder or simply '.' "